Eccie-K/visualization-assignment/README.md

 <h2>MACHINE LEARNING</h2>

-<h5> Data set used:<h5>
+<h5> Data set used:</h5>
 african_crises.csv

 - Two subsets used – exch_usd, inflation_annual_cpi
 - Method applied: Clustering
-- Imported Kmeans from sklearn.cluster
+- Imported Kmeans from sklearn.cluster for clustering
-- Created two clusters and used Kmeans as the model for training and predicting.
 - Centronoids for calculating the mean for clusters
 - Generated an excel file to show the two columns.